 Exploring Reggio Emilia is definitely going to be a pleasant journey.

 BETWEEN ANCIENT AND MODERN

-The best way to explore Reggio Emilia is by bicycle, to best enjoy its chilled mood.
-We suggest a trip through its squares: Piazza Prampolini, also known as Piazza Grande, that is linked to the smaller Piazza San Prospero with a beautiful covered walkway.
-We suggest you visit also the Broletto, Piazza Fontanesi -surrounded with trees and a nice colonnade- and the Saint Peter’s Benedictine Cloisters, which often host cultural events.
+The best way to explore the city is by bicycle, to best enjoy its chilled mood.
+We suggest a trip through its squares: Piazza Prampolini, also known as Piazza Grande, which is linked to the smaller Piazza San Prospero with a beautiful covered walkway.
+We suggest you visit also the Broletto, Piazza Fontanesi -surrounded by trees and a nice colonnade- and the Saint Peter’s Benedictine Cloisters, which often host cultural events.

-The three theatres of Reggio Emilia –Teatro Municipale Romolo Valli, Teatro Ariosto and Teatro Cavallerizza Cesare Zavattini– all face the same square and have a very rich variety of shows.
+The three city theatres –Teatro Municipale Romolo Valli, Teatro Ariosto and Teatro Cavallerizza Cesare Zavattini– all face the same square and they offer various and high quality shows all year round.

 Historic shops can be found along the Via Emilia, from Porta Santo Stefano to Porta San Pietro and adjacent ways; perfect stops for eating are also the numerous traditional botteghe (small traditional shops), where people can taste classic recipes such as Erbazzone, Gnocco Fritto, Parmigiano Reggiano DOP and Aceto Balsamico Tradizionale, which are also perfect souvenirs.

 Reggio is a polyhedric city struggling between ancient and modern.
 There are places dedicated to contemporary art, such as Collezione Maramotti and Spazio Gerra.
 And in addition, the 3 Bridges and the High-Speed MedioPadana Railway Station built by Spanish architect Santiago Calatrava are great examples of contemporary architecture.